-First, you will have to pay your annual deductible (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
+First, you will have to pay your deductible per certificate period (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for the hospitalization.
 There is no concept of copay.

-After that, within the First Health PPO network, the plan pays 100%.
+After that, within the United Healthcare PPO Network, the plan pays 100%.
 Out of network, the plan pays 80% of the next $5,000 of covered expenses, you pay 20%.
 In other words, for in network coverage, you will only have to pay your chosen deductible; but with out of network coverage you will have to pay a maximum of $1,000 out of your pocket towards the 20% coinsurance.
 (You don't have to pay this 20% for expenses incurred outside the U.S.)

 Let's assume that the doctor charges you $150/visit and you need to visit several times.

 When you visit the doctor within the PPO network the next time, and he charges you $150, you will have to pay $100 yourself.
-You have now completely satisfied your annual deductible.
+You have now completely satisfied your deductible per certificate period.
 Out of the remaining $50 after your deductible, the plan pays 100% to the policy maximum; if you had gone out of the network the plan would have paid 80%, which is $40 and you would pay 20% which is $10.

 For any subsequent treatment (whether for the same condition or a different condition), you don't have to pay the deductible again.
 The insurance company will continue to pay 100% up to $50,000.